Why This Starter System Exists

 On this page

 Many AI music creators reach a turning point.
-They can generate songs and are getting better at prompts — but now they want more than files sitting in a folder.
+They can generate songs.
+They’re improving at prompts.
+They may even have tracks they like.
+But now they want more than exports sitting in a folder.

 Start Here (Tap to Choose) ▾

-Open Disclosure + Risk Guide →Who This Path Is For
+Open Audio Creation Hub →Who This Path Is For

 - You’re creating AI music regularly